Generic Name: ciprofloxacin hydrochloride

 Read this Medication Guide before you start taking Ciprofloxacin Tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-If you get any of the following serious side effects while you take Ciprofloxacin Tablets, get medical help right away.
-Talk with your healthcare provider about whether you should continue to take Ciprofloxacin Tablets.
+If you get any of the following serious side effects while you take ciprofloxacin, get medical help right away.
+Talk with your healthcare provider about whether you should continue to take ciprofloxacin.

 1. Tendon rupture or swelling of the tendon (tendinitis).